twitter/typeahead.js/doc/bloodhound.md

 * `ajax` – The [ajax settings object] passed to `jQuery.ajax`.

 * `transport` – A function with the signature `transport(url, options, onSuccess, onError)` that processes the remote request.
+Overrides the default transport of `jQuery.ajax`.
 Expected to pass the response body to the onSuccess callback, or the error object to onError if the request failed.
 See the [remote transport example](#transport).